aws-samples/sample-eksreview/README.md

 **eksreview** is an AI-powered conversational CLI agent that reviews your Amazon EKS clusters against operational best practices in minutes.

-Ask for a review in plain English and it runs best-practice checks across six domains (security, resiliency, networking, Karpenter, Cluster Autoscaler, and observability), then evaluates **upgrade readiness** with a clear go / no-go recommendation.
-Every review produces a prioritized report with copy-paste remediation.
-From there you can investigate a finding, apply guided fixes step by step, and export results to a JIRA-ready CSV.
+Ask for a review in natural language and it runs best-practice checks across six domains (security, resiliency, networking, Karpenter, Cluster Autoscaler, and observability), then produces a prioritized report with ready-to-run remediation for every finding.
+It also assesses upgrade readiness, returning a clear go or no-go recommendation with a detailed upgrade plan.
+From there you can investigate a finding with live read-only diagnostics, apply guided fixes step by step, and export results to a JIRA-ready CSV.
 Answers are grounded in a local knowledge base (the official EKS Best Practices Guide plus any docs you index), and everything runs locally and read-only by default.

 📖 **Full documentation: https://aws-samples.github.io/sample-eksreview/**